Health-System Specialty Pharmacy Outcomes Research Consortium

 Introduction:

 In 2017, the health outcomes and research team at Vanderbilt Specialty Pharmacy created a collaborative Consortium with the goal of fostering cross-site research opportunities, educational activities, and networking among health-system specialty pharmacies across the country.
-As of Spring 2022, the Consortium is composed of 46 health-system specialty pharmacies (HSSPs).
+As of Spring 2023, the Consortium is comprised of 45 health-system specialty pharmacies (HSSPs).

 Mission: